starfishmod/MIDI2_CPP/README.md

 A MIDI 2.0 Library for Embedded/Arduino Devices

 ## IMPORTANT!
 Please read first
-THIS LIBRARY IS UNDER DEVELOPMENT - Code here today, is likely gone tomorrow!
+THIS LIBRARY IS CURRENTLY UNDER DEVELOPMENT - Code here today, is likely gone tomorrow!

 I AM NOT A PROFESIONAL C++ DEVELOPER.
 If you see code here that :
 * could be styled/structured better